LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-22-How-to-Migrate-a-SQL-Server-Database-to-a-Docker-Container-and-Troubleshoot-Read-Only-Issues.md

 # Introduction

-Every time I had to reformat my computer over the years and re-install SQL Server I felt I was putting in more on my disk then I needed.
+Every time I had to reformat my computer over the years and re-install SQL Server I felt I was putting in more on my disk than I needed.
 I also got bogged down with having to keep track of which version of SQL Server I had installed previously.

 Docker simplifies this also as I plan on migrating my databases to the cloud.
 I also want to make it easy to have all dependencies self contained and portable in case I decide it is not worth keeping my database up there just for a pet project.